PGCL1/Philosophers/README.md

 # Philosophers

-In this project, I learnt about multithreaded programs and concurrency.
-The exercise takes the famous Dining Philosopher problem from Dijkstra as a base case.
-We are asked to reproduce this problem and find its solution.
-To do so, I created n number of threads, each one representing a philosopher.
-The forks are represented by mutexes, therefore can only be accessed by one philosopher at a time.

-To mitigate the risks of deadlocks, I initiate a sleep function after the creation of my threads; where philosophers' with even ID numbers would have to wait 50ms to start the execution.
-In regards to data races, I created various mutexes blocking off the access to variables shared by my "philosophers" and the main thread.
-In doing so, those variables could only be accessed by one philosopher or my main thread; this would eliminate the possibility of a read attempt and write attempt happening at the same time.
-Similarly to solving my program's data races, to protect my critical sections, I made use of mutexes to block off the accesses to other threads when in use.
+In this project, I learnt about multithreaded programs, multi-processed programs and concurrency.
+The repo offers two solutions for the famous Dining Philosopher problem from Dijkstra.
+The project is split into two parts; the mandatory part where the philosophers are represented as threads and the bonus part where philosophers are processes.
+Here are the main differences between both parts.

+***Mandatory Part***
+The forks are represented by mutexes, therefore avoiding the risks of duplicated forks and data races.
+The function checking if any philosopher died or ate enough is done by the main execution thread, whilst the other threads are in the routine.

+***Bonus Part***
+The forks are represented as semaphores.
+The function checking if any philosopher died is embedded in the sleep function.
+Once a philosopher dies (i.e. a child process), it passes its exit code to his parent through waitpid and its macros.
+In the case of DEATH = the parent analyses the received exit code and proceeds to kill of the remaining children processes.

+***Learnings***
+Upon thread creation, the start time of threads are not syncronized, this may lead to deadlocks if critical sections are not properly protected.
+Some threads might be more "active" than others.
+To avoid starvation, a scheduler must be implemented to evenly distribute the CPU processing power to each thread.
+Data races occur once a variable is read and written to by two different processes or threads.
+Mutual exclusions whether as mutexes or semaphores, protect variable from being accessed by multiple threads/processes at the same time.
+They make a program safe.

 ## Installation